 Among the additional materials required of international students are scores from English language examinations.
 All applicants whose native language is not English must submit a score from the Test of English as a Foreign Language (TOEFL).
-All international applicants who do not speak English as a primary language and who wish to apply for teaching assistantships must pass an examination that certifies their skill in speaking English-either the Test of Spoken English (TSE), which may be taken in the student's home country, or SPEAK (an interview test), which is administered at ASU.
+All international applicants who do not speak English as a primary language and who wish to apply for teaching assistantships must pass an examination that certifies their skill in speaking English-either the Test of Spoken English (TSE), which may be taken in the student's home country, or the Speaking Proficiency English Assessment Kit (SPEAK) test, which is administered at ASU.
 Some degree programs also require TSE or SPEAK scores of applicants whose native language is not English.
 For specific information about TSE requirements, contact the head of the academic unit.